LA mass shooting suspect kills 10 near Lunar New Year fest

 Meyer said people were “pouring out of the location screaming” when officers arrived at around 10:30 p.m.
 Saturday.
 He said officers then went into the ballroom and found victims as firefighters treated the wounded.

-Meyer gave no description of the male suspect or the weapon he used, or why police gave no information on the shooting for hours while the shooter remained on the run.
-He also said police were investigating another incident in the nearby city of Alhambra to see whether it was connected.
+Meyer gave no description of the male suspect or the weapon he used, or why police gave no information on the shooting for hours while the shooter apparently remained on the run.
+He also said police were investigating another incident in the nearby city of Alhambra, where a similar business, the Lai Lai Ballroom, had police tape across its front door and an officer guarding it.
+Detectives could be seen working near the open back door, where a woman wearing gloves was carefully examining the door handle as though checking for prints.
+Officials gave no details on what had happened and it was unclear if this was the incident investigators were examining to see if there was a connection to the Monterey Park shooting.

-Meyer said it’s too early in the investigation to know if the gunman knew anyone at the ballroom or if it was a hate crime or not.
-He gave no other details.
+Meyer said it’s too early in the investigation to know if the gunman knew anyone at the ballroom or if whether it was a hate crime.

 The latest violence comes two months after five people were killed at a Colorado Springs nightclub.